 Expanding on the success of our irresistible little Roundominoes, the search for bigger, more complicated shapes found the Super Roundominoes set.
 After more than a year of concerted research, Kate was still dubious about publishing it... because it was way too hard!
 Still, it was too beautiful not to.
 It's one of the most eye-catching pieces in our booth and has become one of our consistent bestsellers.
 A few of the hardest questions went unsolved, as a challenge to the world at large.
 Be the first to solve one of those and win a prize.
 For its 25th anniversary year, we're making a limited number of them with frosted silver-tone frames!
 Request it on your order form.

 Bigger yet if Sextillions has all the shapes of 6 squares joined, what would 7 squares look like?
 We came across a magnificent solution by David Klarner of the 108 shapes as three matching rectangles.
 With the luminous Lucite material we've been able to obtain, the pieces look sharp and clear, easy to distinguish.
 A reversible lid keeps the pieces in and dust out, even on a display stand.
 We decided to publish this set in a moment of bravado, without instructions.
-That has not discouraged avid seekers from finding amazing solutions.
+That has not discouraged avid seekers from finding amazing solutions and combinations.
 An increasing number of Internet sites have good material about the larger polyominoes these days, but no one else makes the physical set.
 Approach at your own risk.

 We went for broke with the biggest, most complicated member of the polycube family, the 166 shapes of 6 cubes each.
 It includes not just the 35 flat (Sextillions) shapes, but all the 3D cubes piled on multiple levels.
 An unbelievable amount of work is involved in forming each piece, and sometimes it has taken us a year to finish an order.
 The treasure-chest-like wood box it packs into is hinged and folds out to one of the 11 flat hexomino shapes that can form a cube.
 With the full set, you have all the parts you need to build smaller figures and explore special subsets.
 The Hexacube is the most audacious of our polyform family.
 In working out what all the shapes were, Kate also came up with an easy-to-visualize naming system that has been published in the Journal of Recreational Mathematics.
 We do wish we had taken a photo of the 2x3x166 block that ran across the office floor, out the door and halfway down the hallway, impeding foot traffic for several days.